cultivate-hfc/gfc-api-docs/source/index.html.md

 ## Forecast Streams

 The GFC team is providing a stream of [individual-level forecasts](#prediction-sets) and [aggregate "crowd" forecasts](#consensus-history) that are derived from the HFC benchmark condition.
-The [individual-level forecast stream](#prediction-sets) contains forecasts submitted by human participants, while the [aggregate forecast stream](#consensus-history) contains a consensus forecast computed by aggregating those individual-level forecasts using to 5 different aggregation formulae: mean, median, voting, logit, and l2e.
+The [individual-level forecast stream](#prediction-sets) contains forecasts submitted by human participants, while the [aggregate forecast stream](#consensus-history) contains a consensus forecast computed by aggregating those individual-level forecasts.

 ## Question ID vs. Discover Question ID